iangfernandes96/join-the-siege/README.md

 ## Classification Algorithm

-The system uses a sequential classification approach with multiple strategies:
+The system uses a sequential classification approach with multiple strategies.
+The implementations are present in `src/classifiers/`:

 1. **Filename Classifier**
    - Fastest classification method
    - Uses pattern matching on filenames
-   - Good for standardized naming conventions
+   - Good for files that follow standardized naming conventions

 2. **Fuzzy Classifier**
    - Uses rapidfuzz for efficient string similarity matching with filename
    - Good for handling variations in text
-   - Handles typos and minor text differences
+   - Handles typos and minor text differences in filenames

 3. **Regex Classifier**
    - Precise pattern matching using regular expressions over the file text